mchklt/Nmap-Bomber/README.md

 * Saves output separately for each target, easy to analyze later
 * Keeps your CPU safe — no flooding, just smart parallel scans

+using that one i scanned 30 host in 3m
 ![Description of GIF](https://s8.ezgif.com/tmp/ezgif-84aa0707973366.gif)

 ### Usage